mswarasi/General-MultiplexBayes/README.md

 emmaxit <- 200            # max number of iterations

-##### The model fitting is illustrated with both known and unknown values of the assay accuracy probabilities as described in Sections 3 and 4 in the article.
+##### We illustrate the code with both known and unknown values of the assay accuracy probabilities as follows.

 ### Case I: The assay accuracy probabilities are KNOWN